 Political theory generally argues that individuals may affiliate with the state as superiors or inferiors.
 However that relationship is constructed, it must also respect two conditions: first, that both parties to the arrangement agree on its nature and, second, that the affiliation be consistent with a broader moral outlook.
-To succeed, that moral standing must be supported by the culture and consistent with individuals’ worldview.
+To succeed, that moral standing must be supported by the state and consistent with individuals’ worldview.
 Failure of the first condition results in resentment, crime, or revolution.
 Failure of the second reduces law to a positivist and disconnected set of conventions based on utility or repression.
 When government claimed dominance over individuals, the required conditions were nearly always met, but in the modern age as individuals assumed superiority to the state, the necessity for mutual agreement has foundered because citizens have found no means to reconcile their sense of the proper role of government with the entitlements their theory of its origin should guarantee.

 Socrates regarded the state as superior to the citizens who compose it.
 He demonstrated that conviction in the most dramatic way possible: by calmly accepting his death at the hands of the Athenian authorities.
 Though thinking himself innocent of the charges of corrupting the young, he refused to protest or attempt escape, saying such efforts would teach disrespect to authority.
 In elevating the state above himself, Socrates represented his times.
 The etymology of idiot is from the Greek. meaning “one who separates himself from the state.”
 The idea that persons have a vital stake in political life was fundamental to the moral outlook of antiquity but no more so than the conviction that the state’s authority must be supreme to maintain order.
-We see echoes of that thinking in our Founding Fathers’ distrust of democracy.
+We see echoes of that thinking in the U.S. founders’ distrust of democracy.
 They assumed that individuals need government far more than government needs individuals.
 Theocracies saw a template for that relationship in God’s to man.

 All of this seems only fitting to us.
 We see this process as progress.
-But social contract theory hardly resolved the relationship between individual and state either in theory or in reality, nor could it integrate that relationship into a larger moral framework that regarded law as something more than an issue of utility.
+But social contract theory hardly resolved the relationship between individual and state either in theory or in reality, nor could it integrate that relationship into a larger moral framework that regarded law as something more than an issue of convenience and utility.

 Its theory supposes a kind of consensus among all those atomistic rational entities that pool their reasoning into the contract and in its most sophisticated versions allows them to think better of their commitment so as to reverse it.
 But therein squats the problem.
 The modernist commitment is individuated, but the state is necessarily majoritarian.
 So even in theory, the contract faces the problem of protecting minority interests, a problem poorly resolved by attempts of adherents to enshrine pre-existing rights into the constitutions that structure the contract.
 Positing rights as either chronologically or morally prior to the contract bumps into the theoretical limits of the state of nature, which social contract theory pictures as persons’ original state, one that is compromised to whatever degree desired by the majority in compositing the contract.
 Where in this theory can be found room for retaining rights despite the will of the majority (see “Where Do Rights Originate?”)?
 Without a doubt, the structural weakness of social contract theory is further undermined by inconvenient historical realities: no state of nature ever existed, nor can the individual constituents of the modern state choose to accept or reject any contract already in force.
 Their relation as individuals to positivist law is no different from those living in authoritarian states.
 It is only as majorities (and in the U.S. supermajorities) that individuals may assert their putative power to “alter or abolish” the putative social contract their ancestors affirmed.
-So while the individual is seen as the force vitale of social contract theory, it is actually a Utilitarian calculus of “the greater ‘good’” that moves the levers of state power even in the ideal.
+So while the individual is seen as the force vitale of social contract theory, it is actually a utilitarian calculus of “the greater ‘good’” that moves the levers of state power even in the ideal.
 And nothing in social contract theory or practice requires the state to pursue justice even for the majority if they choose not to enshrine it as a goal.
 The contract provides no means either to define or defend individual rights unless specified in the constitution that details the contract, and there is nothing in the theory that demands such an enumeration (recall the dispute over the inclusion of the Bill of Rights in the U.S. version) or defines what should count as a right.

 The disjunction between a theory of individual superiority to state power and the reality of the modern state is partially the result of social contract theory.
 If citizens think the state a conventional creation necessitated by human cravenness, an artifice whose very existence derives from the surrender of personal liberty, it is little wonder they find it a threat to their freedom.
-Further, if the reality of the state admits of neither individual assent nor veto despite the assurance of theorists who insist on the generational renewal of the contract with citizens as individuals, it is little wonder they resist it.
+Further, if the reality of the state admits of neither individual assent nor veto despite the assurance of theorists who insist on the generational renewal of the contract with citizens as individuals, it is little wonder they doubt it.